LPBeaulieu/Braille-Sudoku-Brailloku/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 The following instructions will be provided in great detail, as they are intended for a broad audience and will allow to run a copy of <b>Brailloku</b> on a local computer.
-Here is a link to an instructional video explaining the steps 1 through 8 described below: **The link will be included here once the Youtube video is posted**.
+Here is a link to an instructional video explaining the steps described below: **The link will be included here once the Youtube video is posted**.

 The paths included in the code are formatted for Unix (Linux) operating systems (OS), so the following instructions are for Linux OS environments.